boriscu/pythopix/README.md

 - tqdm
 - Ultralytics YOLO

-These dependencies are automatically installed when you install pythopix via pip.

 ## Contributing

 Contributions to pythopix are welcome!
 Please refer to our contribution guidelines for details on how to contribute.